balcieren/minesweeper/README.md

 According to TechRadar, Minesweeper was created by Microsoft in the 1990s, but Eurogamer commented that Minesweeper gained a lot of inspiration from a "lesser known, tightly designed game", Mined-Out by Ian Andrew for the ZX Spectrum in 1983.
 According to Andrew, Microsoft copied Mined-Out for Microsoft Minesweeper.

+## Controls

+To change the board size, you can change its value by clicking on it with the mouse and using the up and down arrow keys on the keyboard in main menu.

 ### Project Structure

 A structure similar to the MVC(Model View Controller) structure was used.
 The files are separated into logic and ui, making management easier.

 ### Libraries

-The project was made only using standard libraries.
+The project was made with using standard libraries and **SFML(installed to local with using brew)** library.

 ### Commands